hashgraph/guardian/docs/guardian/standard-registry/policies/themes/themes-using-ui.md

 ## **Themes**

-Themes are used to change visual display of Policy blocks in the Policy Configurator.&#x20;
+Themes are used to change visual display of Policy blocks in the Policy Configurator.

 Block’s display style is determined by their matching of the criteria defined in the theme.